Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education: Teachers are Most Important Part of the Equation

-One vital group within the education equation gets frequently overlooked — the teachers.
+One vital group within the 3D printing education equation gets frequently overlooked — the teachers.
 The people that are directly tasked with preparing students — our children — for the modern workplace.
 There are fantastic teaching pioneers out on the frontline, excited by 3D printing themselves, and transmitting this passion into their classrooms.
 Moreover, increasing numbers of schools are buying into 3D technology for the classroom and the potential for facilitating learning activities across the curriculum.

 But for teachers, there has to be a purpose behind the potential.
 Where do they go to find that purpose, particularly if they are not familiar with the 3D printing ecosystem themselves; which, let’s face it, many of them will not be?